 Yes.
-You are welcome to make additional payments or even pay the loan in full with no early repayment fee.
-You can make manual payments at any time from the PayPal Working Capital Dashboard.
+You are welcome to make additional payments or even pay the loan in full ahead of your sales with no early repayment fee.
+You can make payments any time from the PayPal Working Capital Dashboard.

-Automatic payments as a percentage of your sales will continue, even if you make additional payments through the Dashboard, until your balance is paid in full.
+Automated payments as a share of your sales will continue, even if you make additional payments through the Dashboard, until your balance is paid in full.

 No. Your fixed loan fee is determined at the time of application and won’t change as a result of additional payments.